 Living Learning Communities

-Living Learning Communities (LLC) at Texas Woman's University provide learning opportunities outside of the classroom that strengthen intellectual and personal growth.
+Living Learning Communities (LLC) at Texas Woman's University provide learning opportunities outside of the classroom that strengthens intellectual and personal growth.
 Communities are centered around an academic or special interest theme and are structured for students to have a high degree of involvement in the program.

 Living Learning Communities help students succeed academically and build a community of friends while providing a way for students to get involved in campus life.